jblairy/techwatch/README.md

   ```

 ### Notes
-- If the `--autoupdate` flag is not provided, no cron job is installed.
+- If the `--autoupdate` option is not provided, no cron job is installed.
+- The cron job does not require any graphical environment (no DISPLAY/X11/Wayland).
+- It runs in the background and ensures automated technology monitoring.
 - The frequency is fully configurable via the MINUTES variable or the flag value.
-- The cron job is robust and automatically removed on uninstall.
+- The cron job is robust and automatically removed during uninstallation.

 ## 💾 Save System